 8) When will callers hear the music?
 Transfer, Park, Hold.
 There is a difference.
 Sometimes calls will hear the hold music only if they are placed on hold by the pressing of the hold button.
 Sometimes callers hear music when transferred.
 And then there’s our old friend Park – which is used when a call is placed on hold and is allowed to be picked up at any extension, rather than just going to one specific phone.

 9) Do I have the rights to use the music on hold files I am uploading?
 Most phone service providers issue warnings not to use copyrighted material on hold, as we have written about in the past.
 If your content is not properly licensed, you – not the phone service – will be responsible for any resulting consequences.

 The Evolution Away From Music On Hold Files

 In recent years we have seen many platforms move away from the practice of uploading audio files for music and messages on hold.
 Many on-site appliances still offer an auxiliary input for a music on hold device.
-The streaming internet device from Easy On Hold is a simple to deploy solution that provides a superior caller experience.
+The streaming internet device from Easy On Hold is a simple to deploy a solution that provides a superior caller experience.
 Your efforts are reduced while the audio stream changes content automatically.

 Uploading and managing audio files is a poor solution for music on hold.
 Once a file goes up it is forgotten.
-Yet, unless your on hold topics change, you’re only punishing your callers and tarnishing your corporate brand.
+Yet, unless your on-hold topics change, you’re only punishing your callers and tarnishing your corporate brand.

 Many of the folks selling cloud-based VoIP services don’t have a clue about serving callers that are placed on hold, and we await the day that the product development teams at these providers bring their MOH services up to today’s audio standards.